Greeshmithageesu/wE-connect-app/README.md

 # wE-connect-app
 "wE-Connect" is a mobile app developed to assist environment conscious users of electronic devices, when they decide to discard and need someone to come to their doorstep to collect-waste for recycling.

+## wE-connect Team
+* B Greeshmitha,CS19B004
+* Bobba Ruthvik,CS19B007
+* Suman P,CS19B039
+* Rithika Sapparapu,CS19B048

+## Contributions
+* Bobba Ruthvik and Suman worked on the whole buyer interface of the app which includes creating design layouts,programming the interface and integrating the whole buyer interface with the firebase.
+* Rithika and Greeshmitha worked on the whole seller interface of the app which includes creating design layouts,programming the interface and integrating the whole seller interface with the firebase.

 ## Installation

 Clone this repository and import into Android Studio